Ebola cases in the United States

 Three Americans contracted Ebola while working for Christian missionary organizations in Liberia and were flown to the United States for treatment.
 All have recovered.

 Nancy Writebol contracted the virus in July while working for a SIM USA hospital with her husband, David, who was not infected.
-She was treated at Emory and discharged on Aug.
+She was treated at Emory University Hospital in Atlanta and discharged Aug.
 19.

 Dr. Kent Brantly also was treated in isolation at Emory after contracting Ebola while working for Christian relief group Samaritan's Purse.
 He was released on Aug.
 21.